English Department

 Credit: 1.0

 This course is designed to accommodate those students whose reading abilities, writing skills and critical thinking skills function at a more challenging level.
 The pace of the course is accelerated and the workload increased.
 Students who register should be consistent and self-motivated workers.
 The course is designed to concentrate on high-level analytical writing skills and the development of an understanding of literature.
-Honors English 12 is geared to prepare students to successfully complete those courses which rely heavily on verbal and composition skills and a broad knowledge of world literature.
-Summer reading will be required.
+This course is geared to prepare students to successfully complete those courses which rely heavily on verbal and composition skills and a broad knowledge of world literature.
 Summer reading will be encouraged.

 World Literature (Gifted) [01004G]